shawnohare/hugo-morphism/README.md

    value is wrapped in the uri, if the later is set.
 See the example site config to see how this is set.

-- `copyright` html string.
-If the Site variable Copyright is set, the notice will be displayed in the footer.
+- `copyright` html string:  If the Site variable Copyright is set, the notice will be displayed in the footer.

 ## Site Parameters

 The site wide user defined parameters that this theme recognizes are:

+- `displayArchiveDates` bool: If true, post titles in the archive (post list pages) will display a date.

+- `indexPostLimit` integer (defaults to 50): Limits the number of posts that will be displayed (and paginated) on the index page.

+- `indexPaginatorPageSize` integer (defaults to 10): The number of posts each paginated page of the index contains.
+Set equal to `indexPostLimit` to force no pagination.

+- `listPaginatorPageSize` integer (defaults to a very large value): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
+For example, if the entire blog has 100 posts and the value of `listPaginatorPageSize` is set to 50, then there will be 2 pages in the post archive.
 - `subtitle` string: This is displayed under the main title.

 - `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme.

 - `showPostTimes` bool: Set display dates and times in a post's header.

-- `listPaginatorLimit` integer (defaults to 1 billion): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
-For example, if the entire blog has 100 posts and the value of `listPaginatorLimit` is set to 50, then there will be 2 pages in the post archive.

 ## Page Parameters